AMERICAN INTEGRITY STANDS READY TO ASSIST IMPACTED POLICYHOLDERS

 TO FILE A CLAIM

-For tropical storm or hurricane-related claims, please contact us as soon as possible at 844-MyAIIC1 or file a claim online.
+BY PHONE OR ONLINE - For tropical storm or hurricane-related claims, please contact us as soon as possible at 844-MyAIIC1, or go to our Claims Portal to file a claim online and check the status of your claim.

 When filing a claim, please have the following information available: